jimitk21/AstronautTaskScheduler/README.md

 # AstronautTaskScheduler

 **Exercise 2 of Education Initiatives**
 This is a console-based application that helps astronauts organize their daily schedules.
-The application allows users to add, remove, and view daily tasks.
+The application allows users to add, remove and view daily tasks.
 Each task has a description, start time, end time, and priority level.

 ## Getting Started